 - Settings up a Local FTP Server on the PC or Phone

-For a common user who just has to sync some files between the PC and his Android phone, the best bet would be to use an OTG adapter with a USB storage device or use a Dual Drive Storage USB that supports OTG.
+For a common user who simply needs to sync some files between their PC and Android phone, the best option would be to use an OTG adapter with a USB storage device or a Dual Drive Storage USB that supports OTG.

-- Afterward, unmount the USB from the phone and connect the USB to the Windows PC.
+- Afterward, unmount the USB from the phone and connect it to the Windows PC.

 - Then transfer the data to the PC and vice versa.

-Although, using an OTG is a good short-term solution, having personal or corporate data on a USB device is generally a not good idea as the lost USB can put the data in jeopardy.
-Here, using a compatible USB cable to connect the Android phone to a Windows PC would be a better option.
+Although using an OTG is a good short-term solution, having personal or corporate data on a USB device is generally not a good idea, as losing the USB can put the data in jeopardy.
+In this case, using a compatible USB cable to connect the Android phone to a Windows PC would be a better option.

 - Firstly, find a compatible USB cable that transfers the data from the phone, not just charges it.
 If USB 3.0 is supported on the Android phone and Windows PC, then using a USB 3.0 cable is preferred.

 - Now, connect the USB cable to the Android phone, and then connect it to the Windows PC.

 - Afterward, slide up (or down) on the screen to open the Quick Settings menu, and tap on the USB connection mode.